adilblanco/purview-data-governance-masterclass/Lab-11 - Health Management Reports.md

 - **Classic classifications**

   This report helps identify and track the types of data classified within the data estate, such as financial or government data, and shows trends over time.
-It includes information on the number of classified sources, files, and tables, as well as the top classifications applied across the datamap.
+It includes information on the number of classified sources, files, and tables, as well as the top classifications applied across the Data Map.

 - **Classic data stewardship**